 3 Great Practices for Making Product Ratings More Effective

-There are a few things to keep in mind if you want to get the most out of Product Ratings on Google Shopping.
+There are a few things to keep in mind if you want to get the most out of Google Product Rating.
 To get the most out of your Product Ratings, follow these best practices.

 If you don’t have enough reviews, you won’t be eligible for Product Ratings.
 Consumers trust ratings based on big numbers of reviews more than ratings based on small numbers of reviews, which is a strong argument to strive to collect as many as possible.